This guide will provide troubleshooting steps in the event that your PDQ Deploy Schedules fail to run on one or more targets.

-- Stop deploying to targets once they succeed - With this setting enabled, the Schedule will no longer run against targets that have successfully received the deployment.
+Stop deploying to targets once they succeed - With this setting enabled, the Schedule will no longer run against targets that have successfully received the deployment.
+This applies to the lifetime of the schedule, not just individual triggered deployments.
 This setting should remain checked for Auto Download Packages, because the Target History for any Schedules they are attached to will clear upon the Auto Download Package Updating.

 - Uncheck this option if the deployment needs to be ran more than once per-target.